JBA Motors

-JBA Motors was a company based in Norwich, Norfolk that makes the JBA Falcon.
+JBA Motors was a company based in Norwich, Norfolk that made the JBA Falcon.
 The company was originally named JBA Engineering and the name came from the first letter of the surnames of the three partners who founded the firm, Kenneth Glyn Jones, John Barlow and David George Ashley.
 They were all engineers at British Leyland.
 John Barlow later left the company, but it was run by Ken Jones and Dave Ashley until 2004.